ttopper/CPSC129/docs/02.1_Searching/01_Introduction.md

     simplest to write, but also the least efficient.

 2. The second is a linear search of an ordered list[^***].
-This is faster than the the first because it can make use of the fact that the list is sorted.
+This is faster than the first because it can make use of the fact that the list is sorted.

 3. The third is a binary search of an ordered list.
 This uses the fact